 The Steven J. Green School of International & Public Affairs embraces a holistic approach to the study of international and public affairs.
-In addition to eight departments that bring together the social sciences and humanities and seventeen centers, institutes, and programs that provide faculty with further opportunities to explore connections that cross disciplines and geographies, ten signature themes represent the core of Green School faculty research.
+In addition to eight departments that bring together the social sciences and humanities and 17 centers, institutes, and programs that provide faculty and students with further opportunities to explore connections that cross disciplines and geographies, ten intersecting themes represent the core of Green School faculty research.

 - Migration, Diaspora, and Transient Communities

 - Economic Development, Sustainability, and Resilience

 - Religion, Society, and Interfaith Engagement

 - Security, Foreign Policy, and Governance

 - Community Engagement and Public Administration